Frequently Asked Questions (FAQ)

 k) How do I go about getting a quotation for job shop work?

 It is best to phone and discuss your application with a technical sales engineer - contact information is located here.
-We will need to know a little bit about your application and in particular the material, material thickness, description of the job to be done (ie, a DXF drawing file), the number of parts to be laser processed, etc. Drawing files can be sent to firstname.lastname@example.org along with a description of the job.
+We will need to know a little bit about your application and in particular the material, material thickness, description of the job to be done (a DXF file), the number of parts to be laser processed, etc. DXF files can be sent to firstname.lastname@example.org along with a description of the job.
 A quotation will be generated (make sure to include your contact information in the case we have questions) and sent to you.
 Typical terms are FOB Pelham, NH and NET 30.
 We also accept credit card orders.

 l) I am not sure if laser processing is right for me.
 Will you do 'free' samples?

 While for proprietary reasons we do not provide samples of work that we have done, we will in some cases process some of your material at no charge.
 Our general policy is that we make simple cuts or holes in material in order to give first order feedback to you.
 We do not guarantee any particular hole size, spacing, etc. on 'free' samples.
 These samples are done on a non-priority basis when a 'similar' optical set up is being used.
 We return ship by UPS ground.
 If you require express shipping, please include your Fedex, UPS, or other express carrier account number, so we can bill your account (since we do not require PO #'s for samples).
-Please complete the SAMPLE FORM and e-mail it to PhotoMachining for evaluation of your project.

 m) Do you provide material?